-What is Ambivalent Attachment?
+What is ambivalent attachment?

-Children with ambivalent attachment tend to believe that just because they are loved one day, does not mean they will still be loved the next.
-As a result, they develop a fear that those they love will leave them. .
-They may desire to love, strive for affection, and crave attention, but they are terrified those things will be fleeting.
-They feel unsafe in their relationships—romantic or social—since they don't know if their significant other or friend will continue to want them around in a week, a month, or a year.
+Children with an ambivalent attachment may believe they’re loved one day and may not be loved the next.
+As a result, they can develop a fear of abandonment and loss of love.
+They may desire love, strive for affection, and crave attention, but it can be terrifying if those things are fleeting.
+They may feel unsafe in their romantic or social relationships since they don't know if their significant other or friend will want them around in a week, a month, or a year.

-A child in this type of family dynamic will come to believe they are the problem, as is the case for most types of insecure attachments.
-Because they cannot see any situational reasons for the change in feelings, they start to believe it must be their fault—that their behavior, personality, or even appearance are the cause for their parents' inconsistent affection.
-They may become convinced they are not good enough to receive the love and attention they want, or that they are not properly communicating their needs.
-As a result, they tend to have difficulty navigating their relationships with others.
+A child in this family dynamic may believe they’re the cause.
+Because they may not see any situational reasons for the change in feelings, it can be easy to believe they did something wrong, that their behavior, personality, or, in some cases, appearance are the cause for their attachment figure’s inconsistent affection.
+They may become convinced they’re not good enough to receive the love and attention they need, or they’re not adequately communicating their needs.
+They might grow up having difficulties navigating their relationships with others.

 According to studies in psychology, attachment theory, and the work of psychologist Mary Ainsworth, there are four styles of attachment:

-Research shows that online therapy is a useful tool for those dealing with the fear of rejection, or other emotions that may have arisen out of their attachment style.
-One study found that internet-based cognitive-behavioral therapy (CBT) was effective in dealing with feelings of loneliness (along with social anxiety and depression), which researchers note can be due to a fear of rejection.
+Research shows that online therapy is a valuable tool for those struggling with the fear of rejection or other emotions that may have arisen from their attachment style.
+One study found that internet-based cognitive-behavioral therapy (CBT) effectively helped manage feelings of loneliness, social anxiety, and depression, which researchers note can be due to a fear of rejection.

 "Natasha is a very insightful, kind, and compassionate counselor.
 Her gentle, professional approach to guiding you through a problem shows her empathy and understanding.
 She helped me see some childhood issues that I hadn't addressed in years."